-Annex A contains important additional information about specific forms of abuse and safeguarding issues.
+KCSiE 2019 Annex A contains important additional information about specific forms of abuse and safeguarding issues.
+More information on these specific issues is taken from KCSiE 2019 Annex A and included within Appendix 7 of this policy.
 This includes:

 - Children and the court system

 - Children missing from education

 - Children with family members in prison

 - Child sexual exploitation

 - Child criminal exploitation: county lines

 - Domestic abuse

 - Homelessness

 - So-called 'honour-based' violence

 - Preventing radicalisation

 - Peer on peer abuse

 - Sexual violence and sexual harassment between children in schools and colleges